lokeshsm77/AntennaPod-Alan/README.md

 Step 4.
 Add new script - and copy the voice script from "https://github.com/lokeshsm77/AlanScripts-AntennaPod" and save the script.

-# Configuration on Alan SDK
+# Configuration of Alan SDK
 Step 1.
 Open build.gradle - Add the Alan Maven URL in the project repository in all projects repository section.

      maven { url "https://mymavenrepo.com/repo/fSCXIHAoBMWBdlZGqq6n/"}.